EUMETSAT Meteorological Satellite Conference 2021

 Including the Special Event: Exploring the future activities of the Satellite Application Facilities (SAF) through the 4th Continuous Development and Operations Phase.

 The conference will take place from Monday to Friday as usual, but in a different time frame, to enable international participation of the sessions.
 It will consist of oral and poster sessions, keynotes, panels, a virtual exhibition, networking events and a virtual Icebreaker.
 We will provide more information about the virtual format and detailed guidance for presenters and attendees in the near future.

 The abstract submission deadline ended on 22 March.

-The Second Announcement will be available from mid May 2021 and will be published on the EUMETSAT conference webpage: http://bit.ly/EMSC2021
+The Second Announcement will be available in June 2021 on this webpage.

 EUMETSAT offers interesting sponsorship options.
 If your institution is interested in sponsoring the conference, please contact Gabriele.Kerrmann@eumetsat.int for details.